 CDS Account No.

 (only for nominee companies)

 Number of units held

-I/We (full name in block letters)
+1/No (full name in black lotters)

-· ·

-Telepnone No
+•

-NRIC (new & old)/Passport/Company No
+NRIC (new & old)/Passport/Company No.

 of (full address)

-J ,

-being a unitholder of YTL Hospita lity REIT hereby appoint
+being a unitholder of YTL Hospitality REIT hereby appoint

-Full name of proxy in block letters NRIC (new & old)/Passport No. of pi roxy Proportion of unitholdin nas to be represented
+Full name of proxy in block letters NRIC (new & old)/Passport No. of proxy Proportion of unitholding as to be represented

-Tull hume of proxy in block letters NAIC (HEW & UIU)/FUSSPULL NO. OJ PI No. of units %
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, No. of units %

-iver of units 7.0
+-

 and/or (delete as appropriate)

-Full name of proxy in block letters NRIC (new & old)/Passport No. of pi roxy Proportion of unitholdir ngs to be represented
+Full name of proxy in block letters NRIC (new & old)/Passport No. of proxy Proportion of unitholding gs to be represented

 No. of units %

+or failing him/her, the Chairman of the M leeting as my/our proxy(ies) to vote for me ·/us on my/our behalf at the E leventh Annual General

+Il be conducted as a fully virtual meeting

-Meeting of YTL Hospitality REIT which via the online meeting platform has the Meeting as my/our proxy(ies) to vote the will be conducted as a fully virtual meet osted on the TIIH Online System (" TIIH O. P. P. eting through live streaming and or Inline") at https://tiih.com.my ("I nline remote participation
+via the online meeting platform hosted Thursday, 12 October 2023 at 3.00 on the TIIH Online System ("TIIH Online p.m. or at any adjournment thereof. at https://tiih.com.my ("M eeting Platform ") on

-ORDINARY BUSINESS

-To lay before the meeting the Audit thereon. ed Financial Statements for the financial ye ear ended 30 June 2022 together v vith the Reports attached
+-

+My/Our proxy is to vote as indicated bel OW:

+No. Resolution For Against

+Proposed authority to allot and i of YTL Hospitality REIT issue new units of up to 20% of the total i number of issued units

+vided whether you wish your votes to be cast "for" or "against" the resolution In the absence of specific

+direction, your proxy will vote or abstain as h joi or against the resolution. in the absence of specific

-Dated this day o f 2022.
+Dated this day of 2023.

-, Signature(s)/Comm on Seal of Unitholder
+day 01 Signature(s)/Commo n Seal of Unitholder